New Jersey car insurance laws

 -

 Car insurance companies look at many rating factors when calculating premiums.
 Your driving record, ZIP code, vehicle and credit score can all impact your rate in New Jersey.
 Since every driver comes from a unique background, there is not one car insurance company that will be the least expensive for all drivers.
-However, our extensive research shows that some of the cheapest car insurance companies in New Jersey are NJM, Amica and Selective.
+However, our extensive research shows that some of the cheapest car insurance companies in New Jersey for many drivers include Selective, Geico and NJM.

 -

-The annual average cost of car insurance in New Jersey is $1,754 for a full coverage policy and $782 for a minimum coverage policy.
-Since the national average for full coverage is $2,014 while the minimum is $622, you could pay more or less than average.
-Additionally, how much you pay for car insurance depends on your rating factors.
+The annual average cost of car insurance in New Jersey as of July 2024 is $2,352 for a full coverage policy and $958 for a minimum coverage policy, compared to the national average of $2,278 for full coverage and $621 for minimum.
+How much you actually pay for car insurance depends on your rating factors.
 One of the best ways to ensure you get the cheapest rate possible is to shop around at your renewal.

 -